Partial solar eclipse in Chicago

 Chicago will have two more lunar eclipses in the coming months, a partial April 4 and a total Sept.
 27. A partial solar eclipse will be viewable Aug.
 21, 2017.

-Your donations directly fund the Lane Tech student journalism program—covering essential costs like website hosting and technology not supported by our school or district.
+Your donations directly fund the Lane Tech student journalism program to cover our annual website hosting costs -- which are not paid by the school or district.
 Your generosity empowers our student reporters to investigate, write, and publish impactful stories that matter to our school community.

-This website is more than a publishing platform—it's an archive, a research tool, and a source of truth.
+This website serves as an essential archive and research tool -- as well as an enduring historical record for the Lane Tech school community.
 Every dollar helps us preserve and grow this resource so future students can learn from and build on the work being done today.

 Thank you for supporting the next generation of journalists at Lane Tech College Prep!